Glossary/Generative AI

 2. What are the four major architectures powering modern generative AI?
 (Answer: (1) Transformers (GPT, Claude, T5): autoregressive text generation via next-token prediction.
 (2) Diffusion models (Stable Diffusion, DALL-E, Sora): progressively denoise random noise into structured content — images, video, audio.
 (3) GANs (StyleGAN, BigGAN): generator vs discriminator adversarial training — mostly superseded for images but still used in video.
 (4) VAEs (Variational Autoencoders): encode to latent distribution and decode — used as the compression backbone in Stable Diffusion.
 Most state-of-the-art generative AI combines these: Stable Diffusion uses a Transformer-based text encoder + Diffusion denoiser + VAE.)

 3. What is the creative application of generative AI in 2025 and what are the ethical concerns?
-(Answer: Applications: text (copywriting, code, scripts), images (marketing, concept art, product visualisation), music (Suno, Udio), video (Sora, Runway), voice cloning, 3D model generation.
-Ethical concerns: copyright (training on copyrighted works without consent — ongoing litigation), job displacement (creative industries), deepfake misuse (non-consensual intimate imagery, political disinformation), authenticity (devaluing human creativity), and homogenisation (AI output trained on existing work reinforcing dominant aesthetic styles).)
+(Answer: Applications: text (copywriting, code, scripts), images (marketing, concept art, product visualization), music (Suno, Udio), video (Sora, Runway), voice cloning, 3D model generation.
+Ethical concerns: copyright (training on copyrighted works without consent — ongoing litigation), job displacement (creative industries), deepfake misuse (non-consensual intimate imagery, political disinformation), authenticity (devaluing human creativity), and homogenization (AI output trained on existing work reinforcing dominant aesthetic styles).)

 4. What is controllable generation and why is it a research priority?
 (Answer: Controllable generation: directing the generative model to produce outputs with specific properties — not just quality samples but samples meeting user-specified constraints.
 Examples: generate a face with specific age + gender + expression, generate code in a specific style, generate text maintaining a specified tone.
 Techniques: conditional generation (class labels, text prompts), ControlNet (spatial conditioning), classifier guidance (gradient toward desired attribute), InstructPix2Pix (edit images via natural language).
 High commercial value: product design, fashion, character consistency in storytelling.)